How We Are Governed

-The Governance of Bishop Wilkinson Catholic Education Trust is structured in accordance with its Articles of Association and comprises of three levels; the Members, the Trust Board of Directors, and Local Governing Committees (go to how we are governed) who oversee governance at local level for academies in the Trust.
+The Governance of Bishop Wilkinson Catholic Education Trust is structured in accordance with its Articles of Association and comprises of three levels; the Members, the Trust Board of Directors, and Local Governing Committees who oversee governance at local level for schools in the Trust.

-The ultimate responsibility for the running of our schools resides with the Trust Board Directors.
-They set the strategic direction for the MAT and are accountable to the Secretary of State for the performance of the schools within it.
+The ultimate responsibility for the running of our schools resides with the Trust Board of Directors.
+They set the strategic direction for the Trust and are accountable to the Secretary of State for the performance of the schools within it.
 This is set out in a legal document known as the ‘funding agreement’.
-As charity trustees, they must also ensure that they are complying with charity law requirements.
-Directors are appointed on the basis of skills.
+Trust Board Directors are also charity trustees, and as such they must also ensure that they are complying with charity law requirements.
+Directors are appointed based on their skills and experience.

 Cllr Martin GannonFoundation Director and Chair of the Trust Board

 Martin was elected as a member of Gateshead Council in 1984 and served in various roles including Deputy Leader for six years, before being elected as Leader of the Council in May 2016.
 Prior to this, Martin worked for the GMB Trade Union for 23 years undertaking a number of roles including Regional Officer, Head of Research, Health and Safety, and Media and Communications.

 - Leader of Gateshead Council

 - Chair of Bishop Wilkinson Catholic Education Trust

 - Non-Executive Director, Gateshead Health NHS Foundation Trust Board